Home Hospital CfSD Research Hotel

 Primary medical qualification: 1988 (Szeged, Hungary)

 Martin joined the department as an Orthopaedic Consultant in July 2005.
 He served as Clinical Lead between 2011–2014.
 Previously he spent a number of years training and working in Budapest, London, and completed an AO/ASIF fellowship and arthroplasty fellowship in Switzerland with Professor Ochsner.
-He is Steering Group Member of the Scottish Arthroplasty Project and is a member of the UK Revision Knee Expert Group.
-His interests include primary hip/knee arthroplasty and revision knee surgery.
+He was a Steering Group Member of the Scottish Arthroplasty Project for 7 years, and is a founding member of the UK Revision Knee Working Group.
+His interests include primary hip/knee arthroplasty, revision knee surgery and periprosthetic joint infections.
+He has over 480 citations in peer-reviewed journals.

 Mr Kalpesh Shah, MS (Orth), FRCS (Orth)